 When billing professional claims for all telehealth services with dates of services on or after March 1, 2020, and for the duration of the Public Health Emergency (PHE), follow these procedures:

-- Use modifier “95”, indicating that the service rendered was actually performed via telehealth.
+- CPT Code Modifier is now “95” (place in two boxes after the CPT code on the “1500 form”), indicating that the service rendered was actually performed via telehealth.

-- Previously, telehealth claims were billed using POS “02” and reimbursed at the facility fee rate.
+- Place of Service Code is now “11”.
+Previously, telehealth claims were billed using POS “02”.
 This is no longer true.
 THE “02” CODE SHOULD NO LONGER BE USED.

-- The reimbursement rates will be the same as your usual in-office rate but you must use POS “11.”
+- The telehealth reimbursement rates will be the same as your usual in-office rate.

 Other Non-Telephone, CMS documents for COVID-19